Last Updated on

 In case your baby is sleeping more than the average, there is no need to worry.
 It should not be a cause of concern as long as he is feeding and growing well.
 However, in case he is sleeping less than average, it may do good to investigate the reasons for it.
 Consult your doctor for further guidance.

 How to Get Your Baby to Sleep Through the Night

 Some useful tips that can get your baby to sleep through the night:

-- Creating a pattern for every day may aid in setting your baby’s expectation that he must sleep, and facilitate that sleep.
+- Creating a pattern for every day may aid in setting your baby’s expectation that he must sleep and facilitate that sleep.
 He may not recognise the routine for the first few nights, but be persistent and unwavering.
-Try and wake up your child at the fixed time every morning and put him to bed at the same hour so that all his days can start and finish in a similar way.
+Try and wake your child at a fixed time every morning and put him to bed at the same hour so that all his days can start and finish in a similar way.

 - Babies usually don’t comprehend the change of day and night.
 However, you can begin to influence this right from your baby’s birth.
 Duplicate night time in the house by turning off all gadgets, dimming the lights and creating a cosy, comfortable setting conducive for sleep.

 - During the day, ensure abundant light filters through the windows, along with engaging your baby in playful activities to keep him awake for reasonable periods of time so that he can sleep at night.

 - Focus on age-appropriate nap times.
 Keep the awake times between naps less for younger babies and steady for toddlers.

 - Massaging your baby gently with lotion or oil before putting him to bed can help him relax, thus, inducing better and longer sleep.